This GI solution is based on voxel ray tracing and provides the following effects:

-By default in basic mode 0 only opacity is voxelized.
+By default, when Total Illumination Advanced → Integration Mode set to 0, only opacity is voxelized.
 This allows very small memory allocations on GPU - about 16 MB.
 The bounced light is sampled directly from shadow maps (extended to RSM).
 Compute shaders are not used.

 The advantages of mode 0 are: